VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/keyConcepts.md

 For example, if timestamp is located in the `event.created` field, then specify `_time_field=event.created` query arg during [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/).

-If `_time` field is missing, then the data ingestion time is used as log entry timestamp.
+If `_time` field is missing or if it equals `0`, then the data ingestion time is used as log entry timestamp.

 The `_time` field is used in [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) for quickly narrowing down the search to a particular time range.